AerialRobotics-IITK/sensor-fusion-quadcopter/README.md

 #### Working of imusf code

-From our magnetometer's , accelerometer's and gyroscope's data we calculated the orientation of our quadcopter without using the imu's data .
+From our magnetometer's , accelerometer's and gyroscope's data we calculated the orientation of our quadcopter using the raw imu's data .
 Use this quaternion and to get euler angles (roll , pitch , yaw)..

 ## Kalman code